Vice President (VP), Technology Salary

 Search for more jobs:

 Popular Skills for Vice President (VP), Technology

-VPs of Technology seem to require a rather large skill set.
-Most notably, facility with Product Development, Agile, and Strategic Project Management are correlated to pay that is significantly above average, leading to increases of 31 percent, 20 percent, and 19 percent, respectively.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Product Development, Agile, and Strategic Project Management are correlated to pay that is significantly above average, leading to increases of 33 percent, 22 percent, and 21 percent, respectively.
 Those listing Windows Operating System General Use as a skill should be prepared for drastically lower pay.
 Microsoft Office and Web Development also typically command lower compensation.
 Most people experienced in People Management also know Software Architecture.